school-wcwt/csci_3100/backend/README.md

-jsDocs in-code are exported as webpage in `backend/docs`.
+JSDocs in-code are exported as webpage in `/docs`.
+A non-updated version of the routes can be seen in `routes.md`.